abineetsingh/Applied-Intelligence/README.md

 # Applied Intelligence Under Uncertainty

 This repository contains a self-paced, 67-lesson course for developing stronger judgment under uncertainty.
-It is designed for an experienced software engineer, aspiring founder, and trader who wants to reason from first principles, interpret probability and evidence accurately, choose worthwhile product problems, and make faster decisions without sacrificing rigor.
+It is designed for an experienced technical professional, aspiring founder, and trader who wants to; reason from first principles, interpret probability and evidence accurately, choose worthwhile product problems, and make faster decisions without sacrificing rigor.

 Lessons are standalone, mobile-friendly HTML pages that can be opened directly in a browser.
 They combine concise mental models, retrieval practice, worked real-world cases, immediate-feedback quizzes, transfer prompts, primary sources, and concrete decision artifacts.
 The course compounds deliberately, so it is best completed in sequence.
 Start with the [interactive table of contents](./00-table_of_contents.html).